Rats Rodents and Rabbits

 It had been a couple of weeks since I had been and the grass was double the height and even standing on boats nearby did not afford clarity.
 The tail is never up when a chase is on and with a good 20 knot breeze all the grass was moving – not just where the dog was!
 Ok, I keep speaking quietly to no-one but the dog to ensure he knows I am there whilst assiduously criss-crossing the grass and observing plenty of little runways – were they his or those of dormice; perhaps both?
 After a few carefully planned sweeps I could only think he might have scuttled back across the yard and escaped onto Bath Road….a quick walk to the common ground ensued and questions galore to those exiting.
 No such small beastie seen!
 Not good.

 On my way to the Town Quay abovementioned lady with aromatic female dog hormones wound her window down and I asked if the fiend had been seen.
 No. Plug on to Town Quay where teenager purports to have seen said lost item!
-Push on to Lymington train station and call for help from slightly panicky family!
+Push on to Lymington train station and call for help from a slightly panicky family!
 I thought I’d wend my way towards aromatic Lady’s house in case the westerly wind had wafted a temptress sweet smelling scent in Mica’s direction.
 No, again!
 Two hours after leaving my office, my daughter found him in the long grass at the end of the marina.
 Teen on quay had clearly had a giggle or two sending me on a wild goose chase.

 On Monday evening, my wife and daughter call me to join them on the sea wall because the fiend was trapped in a melee of gorse and bramble beside the gravel track at the end of his 5m lead (designed to give him some freedom)…stuck, probably with head down a rabbit hole.
 Ok; so I return home form the office to fetch a pair of boots, gloves, shears and secateurs, plus torch since the sun was setting.
 What a palaver, but the dog was eventually recovered with a copious amount of prickly thorns and those sticky round seed balls that are a devil to remove.
 No chopping was needed.
 Just patience awaiting Mica to engage reverse gear.